 9. Blog articles

 At this point in the matrix, we get into written content.
 Some people prefer written content at every stage in the buyer’s journey, but nearly everyone is looking for written content in the consideration and decision stages.
 Blog articles are a reliable way to capture prospects no matter where they are in the process.
-And they’re essential for SEO — the pillar post and cluster posts strategy is ideal for generating internal links and encourages prospects to visit additional pages on your site).
+And they’re essential for SEO.

-When prospects are ready for a deeper dive into a topic of interest, e-books are an excellent format to use.
+When prospects are ready for a deeper dive into a topic of interest, e-guides and reports are ideal.
 They can also easily be used to make an emotional and rational case for solving a pain point.
-Whether you choose to gate them for lead gen or leave them ungated, e-books give you the opportunity to showcase your company’s expertise.
-E-books are also a valuable tool for the sales team — instead of “just following up,” salespeople can send prospects an e-book on a relevant topic.
+This format is also a valuable tool for the sales team — instead of “just following up,” salespeople can send prospects a high-value resource on a relevant topic.

 11. Press releases